freebsd/freebsd-src/docs/MakefileGuide.rst

     and searched with dlsym (or the operating system's equivalent).
 Note that setting this variable without also setting ``SHARED_LIBRARY`` will have no effect.

-.. _MODULE_NAME:

-``MODULE_NAME``
-    Specifies the name of a bitcode module to be created.
-A bitcode module can be specified in conjunction with other kinds of library builds or by itself.
-It constructs from the sources a single linked bitcode file.

 ``NO_INSTALL``
     Specifies that the build products of the directory should not be installed